stephenamaya/lestersbistro.github.io/readme.md

 ![alt text](./images/lester-read.jpg)

 Here we have our main man, lester.
 Lester is a goose, albeit a strange crooked goose, but a goose.
-We family members find it humurous that he lives in the side of the house, in an area named "Lesters Garden Bistro".
-This project is a serious and sarcastic at the same time.
+We family members find it humurous that he lives on the side of the house, in an area named "Lesters Garden Bistro".
+This project is serious and sarcastic at the same time.
 This static site is vanilla HTML and CSS, my favorite.
 Minimal external resources, Maximal speed.
 The live pages link is here:
 * [Live!
 Lesters Garden Bistro](https://lestersbistro.github.io/)